chrismagaa/RickAndMortyMVVM/README.md

-# Rick An dMorty MVVM
+# Rick And Morty MVVM
 App to consume The Rick and Morty API in kotlin.

 ## Descriptio